All Episodes

 This is last night.

-Guy's name is Greg Hurst, and he's part of the chorus that said, I didn't know what I was talking about in my analysis of the Beyonce song.
+Guy's name is Greg Hearst, and he's part of the chorus that said, I didn't know what I was talking about in my analysis of the Beyoncé song.

-Why, Rush Limbaugh's having to eat his words after taking Houston's own Beyonce to task over her new single.
+Why Rush Limbaugh is having to eat his words after taking Houston's own Beyoncé to task over her new single?

 Rush Limbaugh said Beyonce used to inspire women, but that her new song takes a 180 by telling women to bow down to their husbands.

-The problem is Beyonce was really telling people to bow down to her because her song is apparently targeted to other female singers who tried to take her place.
+The problem is, Beyonce was really telling people to bow down to her because her song is apparently targeted to other female singers who have tried to take her place.

-That doesn't say much about her either, does it, Mr. Hurst?
+That doesn't say much about her either, does it, Mr. Hearst?

-I mean, here she is at top of the roost.
+I mean, here she is at the top of the roost.

 You're not supposed to be disrespectful of the young women you should be mentoring, telling them to bow down to you.

-It was the take, first off of a UK newspaper writer, and then a singer, Keisha Knightley or whatever, and then Skip Gates at Harvard.
+It was the take first off of a UK newspaper writer and then a singer, Keisha Knightley, or whatever, and then Skip Gates at Harvard from the Root DC live section.

-From the root DC live section, Washington Post Beyonce sabotages her female empowerment efforts with bow down.
+Washington Post Beyonce sabotages her female empowerment efforts with Bow Down.

-So I would just suggest to you, uh, ladies and not only am I probably the father of Chop and Screw, and by the way, how about Houston Oil's number?
+So I would just suggest to you, ladies and gentlemen, not only am I probably the father of Chop and Screw.

 It wasn't me.

-I'm simply reporting what the pop culture analysts were saying.
+I'm simply reporting with the pop culture analysts were saying.

 But again, when I enter that arena, they don't like it.